David-bgn/User-Sign-Up/README.md

 I recommend installing the following packages:

-npm install express ejs pg body-parser
+npm install express ejs pg body-parser bcrypt

 For development, you can use nodemon (optional):